Watch more sessions

 - Forecasting the Future: Creating a Radar for Risk

 Snowflake is multi-cloud.
 So is its infrastructure.
-For two years, Snowflake’s platform team has been building and operating 100 (and growing) Kubernetes clusters on AWS, Azure, and GCP.
+For two years, Snowflake’s platform team has been building and operating 100 (and growing) Kubernetes clusters on AWS, Azure, and Google Cloud.
 Today, we run on average a total of 60k Pods to unlock $7M annual savings.

 We use Pulumi to provision cloud resources and manage HashiCorp Vault.
 In this talk, I will present how Pulumi has enabled Snowflake’s scale and growth: